amirhnajafiz-teaching/microservice/README.md

-# simple-os
+# go-kit

-Building a simple os using C#
+Go-kit is a golang package that implements Micro-service architecture.